 Engage on social media

 Ask yourself again if you’re following social media best practices to make your company more visible.
 It’s not enough to have a Facebook, Twitter, and Instagram account set up to get more eyes on your profiles.
-You have to nurture them by publishing valuable content to make the strategy work.
+You have to create social media campaigns and nurture your audience by publishing valuable content to make the strategy work.
 You also have to remain consistent with what your brand’s voice is to truly engage your audience.